 Introduction The debate over the (i) The total, direct and indirect, effects of a programme, service or institution on a health status and overall health and socio‐economic of vertical programmes, including mass vaccination, on health systems is long-standing and often polarised.
 Studies have assessed the effects of a given vertical health programme on a health system separately from the goals of the vertical programme itself.
 Further, these health system effects are often categorised as either positive or negative.
 Yet health systems are in fact complex, dynamic and tightly linked.
 Relationships between elements of the system determine programme and system-level outcomes over time.

 Methods We constructed a causal loop diagram of the interactions between mass polio vaccination campaigns and government health systems in Ethiopia, India and Nigeria, working inductively from two qualitative datasets.
 The first dataset was 175 interviews conducted with policymakers, officials and frontline staff in these countries in 2011–2012.
 The second was 101 interviews conducted with similar groups in 2019, focusing on lessons learnt from polio eradication.

 Conclusion It benefits vertical programmes to reduce the construction of parallel systems and pursue co-delivery of interventions where possible, and to consider the workflow of frontline staff.
-Ultimately, for A coordinated set of activities that targets resources to achieve a specific health goal or goals and is typically time-limited. designs to be effective, they must make sense for those delivering and receiving campaign interventions, and must take into account the complex, adaptive nature of the health systems in which they operate.
+Ultimately, for Time-bound, intermittent activities which are deployed to address specific epidemiologic challenges, expediently fill delivery gaps, or provide surge coverage for health interventions. designs to be effective, they must make sense for those delivering and receiving campaign interventions, and must take into account the complex, adaptive nature of the health systems in which they operate.